We carry out transport surveys to support the development of:

 The Traffic Management Act 2004 (TMA) imposed network management duties on local authorities to tackle congestion.
 Understanding congestion is therefore a key requirement in being able to tackle it.

-Traffic hotspot map (pdf format, 517Kb) highlights the location of congestion on the base network during the morning peak.
+This Traffic Hotspot Map (pdf format, 5Mb) highlights the location of congestion on the 2019 A road network during the morning peak.

 Oxfordshire County Council's Traffic Control Centre has a CCTV system.
 There are over 50 cameras deployed around the county's road network, primarily in Oxford and the major population centres.
-These cameras feed images back to the Traffic Control Centre where they can be viewed on a PC or fed to a wall-mounted array of monitors in front of operational staff.
+The cameras are used for observing traffic monitoring and optimising the use of road network on the public highway.
+Images may be used in the creation of mobility models and simulation.

-They are used to monitor congestion and manage incidents.
+They are used to monitor traffic congestion, manage incidents and mitigate for these where possible.
 We can alter traffic signal timings, deploy messages to Variable Message Signs, inform travel media, support the county's response to incidents, liaise with the Police Control Centre and inform stakeholders as necessary.

-Images from these cameras are stored securely for a short period and can only be released to law enforcement agencies and to insurance companies, as required under the Data Protection Act.
+Images from these cameras are stored securely for a short period and can only be released to law enforcement agencies and for the prevention of fraud, as required under the Data Protection Act.
 No images are released to the public.

 Any queries please email firstname.lastname@example.org